 Procreate is an iPad-exclusive digital illustration app that was created by Tasmanian-based developer, James Cuda, in 2010.

 Used by digital illustrators and artists around the world, including Disney and Pixar, to create beautiful sketches, inspiring paintings, and stunning illustrations from anywhere.

 Canva is an app and web-based application that makes graphic design amazingly simple.
-Since launching seven years ago, more than 10 million people have signed up to the platform, and is on track to hit 1 billion designs.
+Since launching in 2012, millions of people have signed up to the platform, and many people refer to Canva as being one of Australia’s rare “Tech Unicorns.
 The idea for Canva came about when co-founder and CEO Melanie Perkins was teaching graphic design programs at university in WA and found students struggled to learn the basics.
 In contrast Canva is simple to use and aims to empower people to design.
-Many people refer to Canva as being one of Australia’s rare “Tech Unicorns.”
+It helps you design your own professional looking flyers, birthday cards, business cards, posters, info graphics and more, with a library of more than one million photographs, graphics, and fonts.